collocations.org

 as

-He struck me as being rather stupid.
+He always struck me as being rather stupid.

 3. go on strike

-VERB + STRIKE
+VERB + strike

-threaten to | vote to
+threaten to

 against, for

-in protest at
+in protest at (esp.
+BrE), over

 PHRASES